chrisgo/handlebars-form-helper/README.md

 {{form-label 'name' 'Please enter your name'}}
 ```

-For simplicity, all the helpers are written as expression helpers:
+For simplicity, all the helpers are written as *expression* helpers.

 By default the helpers are registered without a default namespace of `form`.
 If you need to change the helpers namespace, you can specify a custom namespace when